wutipong/sdl2-gl-project-template/README.md

 Of course, feel free to add and/or remove library to use withing your project.

+This template comes with GitHub actions to create build when changes are push back to GitHub.
+These actions create a build for Windows, Linux, and MacOS when main branch is updated, and a Windows build when any other branch is updated.

 ## Usage

 ### Using Github template feature.